dsagman/picat/readme_v2.md

 - The comments say that we only need `C`, `F`, and `G` to solve.
 How was this determined?
 Through trial and error!
 Someone smarter than me may have been able to figure it out, but I had to go and manually try and figure out combinations to solve.
 - This was one of my first Picat programs and it took me a long time and a lot of confusion to start to understand what exactly I was "solving" and how to represent the problem in code.
 - The shortest path code was lifted right out of the Picat book, with a slight modification for this problem.
-It's a mindbender for me still, and looking at it now, I can't remember how I figured out how to get it working.
 - The shortest path uses `table` and the `(+,+,+,-,min)` indicates that the first three arguments, `Graph`,`X`,`Y`, are inputs, the fourth, `Path`, is an output, and fifth, `WL`, aka weight, is to be minimized.
+- **This Prolog-style shortest path is a mind bender for me still, and it really shows how odd logic programming can feel.** The code says:
+  - If X and Y have an edge between them, that's the shortest path.
+  - If not, the `?=>` on the first rule, then the shortest path is from X to Z and then Z to Y.
+  - What?
+Huh?
+How?
+  - Yes, that's it.
+Picat searches over the entire space and returns the one with the minimum W

 ```
 import cp.